kavia-common/recipe-explorer-174967-174976/recipe_app_frontend/kavia-docs/architecture.md

-# Recipe App Frontend Architecture
+# Recipe Pro Frontend Architecture

 ## Overview and Goals
 The Recipe App frontend is a lightweight React application for browsing, searching, and managing recipes.
 It provides a clean UI to: